 The 1911 census records William George Gray, his children and two domestic servants; Alice Clark and Nellie Hodgkinson at Fairfield.
 It also records that the house consists of an impressive 15 rooms.
 The house is red brick built in a Flemish Bond pattern with a Welsh slate roof.
 The facade of the house is richly ordained with a central porch and overlight, cornicing, moulded window sills and an impressive central archivolt.
 The servants quarters were rooms over the driveway accessed by a staircase in the kitchen.
 The cellar had three rooms; a cold room with stone slabs and hooks for storing meat, a room with wine racks and a coal room with a ‘robin hood’ boiler.
 Another robin hood style boiler heated the greenhouses.

-William George Gray is still recorded there in the 1913 Trade Directory and on the 1913 electoral register, which suggests he renewed his lease on the property or perhaps bought it himself.
-However upon his death in 1918 his residence is in Rusholme, Manchester.
+The house was advertised to rent in April 1913.
+At that time is comprised of: three entertaining rooms, kitchens, six bedrooms, bathroom, W.C., four attic bedrooms, cellars, coach house, three-stalled stable, harness room and garage.
+There was also a large kitchen garden with greenhouses.
+William George Gray was still recorded there in the 1913 Trade Directory and on the 1913 electoral register, which suggests he renewed his lease on the property or perhaps bought it himself.
+However, upon his death in 1918 his residence was in Rusholme, Manchester.

-Hugh James Yates was born in Leigh in 1862, the son of a miller John Yates and Elizabeth Ann.
-He married Elizabeth Hope (1864-1955) and they had; Elizabeth Hope (1889), John Leonard(1892), Sarah Kathleen (1899).
-Hugh’s father built up a successful cotton manufacturing business and Hugh followed him as a Mill manager and later as a chairman of the Directors of Pennington Mill.
+Hugh James Yates was born in Leigh in 1862, the son of a miller, John Yates and Elizabeth Ann.
+He married Elizabeth Hope (1864-1955) and they had three children; Elizabeth Hope (1889), John Leonard(1892), Sarah Kathleen (1899).
+Hugh’s father built up a successful cotton manufacturing business and Hugh followed him as a mill manager and later as a chairman of the Directors of Pennington Mill.
 He was also President of the cricket club.
 The Yates’ were an extremely wealthy family and had modern luxuries such as a telephone installed at Fairfield from at least 1922.
 When he died in 1942, his estate was worth £43,533.
 Which again, like Thomas Travers Hayes before him, meant he would have been a millionaire in modern terms (£1,735,000).